Jgaleas7/portafolio/content/articles/nodejs-process-manager.md

 What a Process Manager Does
 A process manager like PM2 watches your app and restarts it when it fails.

-Bash

-pm2 start app.js --name "my-app"
+> pm2 start app.js --name "my-app"
 Now if app.js crashes, PM2 automatically spawns a new process.

 It can also: